The Ultimate CDL Guide: Everything Drivers Need to Know

 Class A CDL

-A CDL Class A allows drivers to operate vehicles with a GVWR of 26,001 pounds or more, with trailers weighing over 10,000 pounds.
+A Class A CDL generally allows drivers to operate combination vehicles with a gross combination weight rating of 26,001 pounds or more when the towed unit exceeds 10,000 pounds.
 Examples include:

 Class B CDL